 NCI Community Oncology Research Program - Protocol Summary

-URCC 16092 - "Phase II Study of Exercise and Low-Dose Ibuprofen for Cognitive Impairment in Colorectal Cancer Patients Receiving Chemotherapy"
+URCC 16092 - "Phase II Study of Low-Dose Ibuprofen for Cognitive Impairment in Colorectal Cancer Patients Receiving Chemotherapy"

 The summary below serves as a brief review of the treatment plan and eligibility for the protocol.